 Recruitment for the 8th Cohort of UNICEF’s NETI Programme is underway!
 Apply now!

+The New and Emerging Talent Initiative (NETI) is an entry point for professionals interested in an international career with UNICEF.
+As part of UNICEF’s global talent management strategy the NETI Programme focuses on attracting, selecting, developing and retaining new talent.
 The aim is to recruit candidates at the entry to mid-career levels who will grow and develop in the organisation.
 NETI participants work actively in multicultural environments within the development and humanitarian arenas, while contributing to delivering results for children.

 For full programme details and information on how to apply, please visit the NETI website here.

-Applications will be accepted online until Midnight (EST), September 17th, 2013.
+Applications will be accepted online until 11:59 PM (EST), 8th September, 2015.